A spreadsheet is free and familiar. It also falls apart around application number 20.

 - Select the Status column (E)

-- Data → Data validation → List of items
+- Data, then Data validation, then List of items

 - Enter: